EXTRATERRESTRIAL ORGANIC MATTER

 How do we know that matter isn’t self-assembling or evolving in other worlds?

-Today, at a time when our anthropogenic impact is expanding beyond Earth, what would it mean ontologically to experience alien material assemblages as active and performative?
+Today, at a time when our anthropogenic impact and material culture are expanding beyond Earth, what would it mean ontologically to experience performative alien matter?

-For us it is important that the audience experiences how non-terrestrial entities become operative and autonomous in an alien environment.
+Through the staging of alien active matter, we aim to disrupt the deeply ingrained anthropocentric mind-set that dominates our utilitarian understanding of matter.
+For us it is important that the audience experiences how these unfamiliar entities become operative and autonomous in an alien environment.
 We aim to reveal how their ability to act is rooted in their materiality, without the need for complex mechanisms, genetic instructions or water.
 In other words, we aim to exhibit how a self-assembled body, an embedded protometabolism, the capability to deform, move and self-divide are all present within these agents in the form of material agency.

 Materials